dmsc/fastbasic/manual.md

 the same time) to begin editing a new file.
-If the text was changed, the editor asks if you want to save the current file to disk, to skip saving simply type `CONTROL-C`, to cancel the
+If the text was changed, the editor asks if you want to save the current file to disk; to skip saving simply type `CONTROL-C`; to cancel the
 New File command type `ESC`.

-Now, you can start writing your BASIC program.
+Now you are ready to start writing your own BASIC program.
 Try the following example, pressing `RETURN` after each line to advance to the next: